The ovaries, fallopian tubes and peritoneum

 The peritoneum

-The inner layer of the peritoneum covers the surface of all the organs in the tummy (abdomen), such as the stomach, liver and bowel.
-The outer layer lines the wall of the abdomen.
+The inner layer of the peritoneum covers the surface of all the organs in the tummy, such as the stomach, liver and bowel.
+The outer layer lines the wall of the tummy.
 Between the 2 layers is a small amount of fluid.
-This lets the layers move easily against each other.
+This allows the layers to move easily against each other.

 Ovarian cancer and the lymphatic system

 Sometimes cancer can spread through the lymphatic system.
-Cancer that starts in the ovaries, fallopian tubes or peritoneum is most likely to spread to the lymph nodes in the pelvis or tummy.
+Cancer that starts in the ovaries, fallopian tubes or peritoneum is most likely to spread to the lymph nodes in the pelvis or tummy (abdomen) area.

 Lymph nodes in the abdomen and pelvis